Heng Siew Chiang

 Heng Siew Chiang Sdn.
 Bhd. (王受長有限公司) is a Malaysian company headquartered in Tawau, Malaysia.
-The company's business operations include local wholesale and retail trade of foodstuffs and household supplies, international trade of agricultural commodities, currency exchange and plantations.
+The company's business operations include wholesale and retail of foodstuffs and household supplies, import-export of agricultural commodities, currency exchange and plantations.

 History

-1950–89: Founding and incorporation
+1948–89: Founding and incorporation

-The company was founded in the 1950s by the late Heng Siew Chiang (1918–1978) in Tawau, North Borneo as his business venture in the Nanyang region after immigrating from the Sultanate of Bulungan, Indonesia and emigrating from Chaoyang, China.
-Established as "Chop Heng Siew Chiang", it had its beginnings as a modest import-export trading house and grocery shop on the Dunlop Street and later on the Belian Street, based mainly on household supplies and agro-food products.
+The company was founded in 1948 by the late Heng Siew Chiang (1918–1978) in Tawau, North Borneo as part of his business venture in the Nanyang region after emigrating from Chaoyang, China.
+Originally established as “Chop Heng Siew Chiang”, it began as a modest import-export trading house and grocery store on the Dunlop Street before relocating to the Belian Street where it remained until the late 1980s, focused mainly on household supplies and agro-food products.

-Following the formation of Malaysia, the corporation was renamed "Kedai Heng Siew Chiang" (Malay for Heng Siew Chiang's Shop) before becoming today's incorporated "Heng Siew Chiang Sdn.
-Bhd." or "王受長有限公司" in its Chinese name since 1977.
+Following the formation of Malaysia, it was renamed "Kedai Heng Siew Chiang" (Malay for Heng Siew Chiang's Shop) before becoming today's incorporated "Heng Siew Chiang Sdn.
+Bhd." or "王受長有限公司" in Chinese since 1977.

 1990–present: Change of managing director and expansions

-Heng Tiang Shin, fourth son from the founder's first wife, took the reins of the family business in the early 1990s as the managing director, and has expanded the company's business segments in shipping and plantations.
-Having qualified in the UK since 1983, he was admitted as an Associate Member of the Association of Chartered Certified Accountants (ACCA) in 1986 and became Fellow Member in 1991.
+Heng Tiang Shin, fourth son of the late founder, by his first wife, took the reins of the family business in the early 1990s as the managing director, and has expanded the company's business segments in shipping and plantations.
+Having academically qualified in the UK since 1983, he was admitted as an Associate Member of the Association of Chartered Certified Accountants (ACCA) in 1986 and became Fellow Member in 1991.
 He is currently a member of the Malaysian Institute of Accountants (MIA).